feathersui/feathersui-website/docs/haxe-openfl/panel.md

 ## Styles

-A number of styles may be customized on a [`Panel`](https://api.feathersui.com/current/feathers/controls/Panel.html) component, including an optional background skin the appearance of the panel's scroll bars.
+A number of styles may be customized on a [`Panel`](https://api.feathersui.com/current/feathers/controls/Panel.html) component, including an optional background skin and the appearance of the panel's scroll bars.

 ### Background skin